Cruising Notes to Desolation Sound

 If you do wish to come in to the docks for your last night, a slip will be available to you at no charge.

 Weather in Desolation Sound is quite consistent June through September, mild temperatures with winds rarely in excess of 25 knots.
 However, Southeasterlies can arrive with little warning.
-They will not last long (usually a system will pass in 24 hours) and do not necessarily bring rain.
+Weather systems will generally pass in 24 hours and do not necessarily bring rain.
 Check the VHF weather broadcast daily, but also remember that if systems decide to move quickly they can be hard to forecast.
-CHECK THE SKY TOO.
-With regard to returning from the Sound, IT IS ABSOLUTELY NECESSARY TO KNOW WHAT IS FORECAST.
+Always check the and the weather forecast.

 ** 24 hour weather broadcasts are available on VHF WX Channel #1 and #3 for our area (also on broadcast channel #21) **

 If you are having a problem receiving the VHF weather broadcast,

 call the following number(s) depending on the area you are in:

 Port Hardy (250) 949-7147

 Lighthouse and buoy reports that are in or near our area are: